unpoller/unpoller.github.io/documentation/docs/install/overview.md

 ---

 ## Installation Overview
-If you prefer you can keep this page open as you walk though the installation steps.
+If you prefer you can keep this page open as you walk though the installation steps of the Unpoller Suite.

+The Unpoller suite allows you to collect data from your UniFi network controller, save it to a database, and then display it on pre-supplied attractive and data-rich Grafana dashboards

+The 'suite' consit of three main programs that work togather.
+UnPoller itself --> The Database --> Grafana viewer dashboards

+For more information check out [how it works](../poller/howitworks).
+If you're ready to get started, follow our step by step install guide below.

 ### 1) Choose an Installation Method